ToxPuro/astaroth/acc-runtime/README.md

 write(Field, real) // Writes a real value to the output field at 'vertexIdx'

 // Advanced functions (should avoid, dangerous) real previous(Field) // Returns the value in the output buffer.
-Read after write results in undefined behaviour. write(field, 0) a = previous(field) // The value of 'a' is undefined
+Read after write() results in undefined behaviour.
 ```